| ARCHETYPE ID | openEHR-EHR-OBSERVATION.visual_acuity.v0 |

 |

-| Confounding Factors | Confounding Factors: Patient circumstances or actions which affect interpretation of the result.
-Often termed 'reliability' in opthalmological documentation.
+| Confounding factors | Confounding factors: Patient circumstances or actions which affect interpretation of the result.
+Often termed 'reliability' in ophthalmological documentation.

 May include actions aiming improve the patient's ability to participate such as holding the lid open, or indicate an abnormal pupil state.
 Examples: 'Patient was confused', "Lid held open by hand" "Excentric Fixation" Choice of: